Peppson/Radio-Nodes/README.md

 &nbsp;
 ## Features

-- **Low powered**: The node uses about 12 mW in active mode (at 3.3V with 3.5 mA).
+- **Low powered**: Nodes use about 12 mW in active mode (at 3.3V with 3.5 mA).
-- **Deepsleep mode**: Power consumption reduced to 29.7 μW (at 3.3V with 9 μA).
+- **Deepsleep**: Power consumption reduced to 29.7 μW (at 3.3V with 9 μA) while asleep.
-- **Status reporting**: The node continuously monitors and transmits both its battery and water level.
+- **Flexible config**: Utilizes the "Config.h" file for easy customization of "Node tasks".
+- **Real-time clock sync**: Enables timekeeping across nodes by syncing their clocks.
 - **EEPROM usage**: Stores data in the EEPROM, ensuring data persistence in the event of power loss or self reset.
-- **Real-time clock sync**: Enables timekeeping across nodes by syncing their clocks, ensuring a maximum deviation of ±1 minute for scheduling and time-dependent tasks.
-- **Flexible configuration**: Utilizes the "Config.h" file for easy customization of "Node tasks".
+- **Logging**: Nodes continuously monitor and transmit their chosen sensor values.